 But for those unfamiliar with how beef is graded by the USDA, the different USDA steak grades and what they mean can be somewhat mystifying.
 It doesn’t help that certain restaurants, supermarkets, and suppliers are doing their best to confuse you so they can serve you inferior steaks.

-To make sure you’re getting the best steak possible, it’s important that you understand how the USDA’s system works.
-With this guide, you’ll learn about the different grades of beef, including Prime, Choice, and Select.
+To make sure you’re getting the best steak possible, it’s important that you understand how the USDA grading system works.
+With this guide, you’ll learn about the different grades of beef, including Prime grade beef, Choice grade beef, and Select grade beef.
 You’ll also learn what the USDA looks for when judging cattle, and why marbling and age are so important to quality cuts.

 What To Look For And Why

 When purchasing steaks, always look for the USDA shield.

 Crafty restaurants, supermarkets, and wholesalers might say that they use their own, in-house ratings, or will call their steaks “prime” cuts, without using USDA certification.
 The best way to avoid getting cheated on your steak is to look for the USDA seal.